-Other Fundraisers: Fundraising activities such as Wreaths, Nuts for Scouting, Popcorn, Beef Jerky (meat sticks) etc. are ways that Scouts can fund their Scouting activities and defray the cost of summer camp.
+Other Fundraisers: Selling Wreaths, Nuts for Scouting, Popcorn, Beef Jerky (meat sticks), etc. are additional ways that Scouts can fund their Scouting activities and defray the cost of summer camp.
 In these fundraisers, the majority of the funds are allocated to the Scouts based upon their individual participation and sales.
 In addition, Scouts may utilize the funds for Scout related goods and gear.
 For these types of purchases, the Scout first obtains Scoutmaster approval and then submits proof of purchase to the Troop Treasurer with the request for funds.
 (See Key Contacts Section at the End of this Guide)

-Each Scout has a "Scout Account" that is set up and balances are maintained by the Troop Treasurer.
+Each Scout has a "Scout Account" that is set up and maintained by the Troop Treasurer.
 The proceeds earned by Scouts from the fundraising activities are deposited into the Troop's general account and reserved for use by the individual Scouts for Scout-related activities and expenses.
-Statements for the Scout Accounts are typically provided quarterly.
+Statements for the Scout Accounts are typically provided semiannually.
 Balance inquiries can be made via the Treasurer (See the Key Contacts Section at the end of this guide).